Siete Pecados: Siete Pecados Marine Park

-On April 17, 2024, the Siete Pecados Marine Park in Coron won the Blue Park Award from the Marine Conservation Institute at the 9th Our Ocean Conference in Athens.
-As one of three marine protected areas, it won the award for conversing marine biodiversity.
-Called the “Crown Jewel of Coron”, it is popular with tourists snorkelling enjoying its clear blue waters, vibrant coral gardens, and marine life.
+On 17 April 2024, the marine park received a Blue Park Award from the Marine Conservation Institute during the 9th Our Ocean Conference in Athens, Greece.
+It was one of three marine protected areas recognized for excellence in marine biodiversity conservation.

 In popular culture

-According to one legend, seven sisters went swimming against their mother’s wishes, and drowned for their disobedience.
-A variant has the sisters drowning after attending a dance, despite their mother forbidding them.
-In both versions, seven rocks appeared in the sea the next day.
+Several legends have been associated with the origin of the name Siete Pecados.
+According to one legend, seven sisters went swimming against their mother's wishes and drowned.
+In another version, the sisters drowned after attending a dance despite being forbidden to do so.
+In both accounts, seven rocks emerged from the sea the following day.

-Another legend has a kindhearted chieftain who asked God for something with which to remember his seven daughters.
-He was then blessed with seven islets rising from the waters.
+Another legend tells of a benevolent chieftain who asked God for a way to remember his seven daughters.
+His wish was granted when seven islets rose from the sea.